 - Title III

-- EHCY (Education for Homeless Children and Youths)
+- EHCY and ARP-HCY (Education for Homeless Children and Youths and American Rescue Plan Homeless Children and Youths)

 The Department conducts a peer review of the technical quality of State assessment systems to determine it meets the statutory and regulatory requirements under Title I of the ESEA.
 Assessment peer review is the process through which a State demonstrates the technical soundness of its assessment system.
 Following each peer review, the Department provides formal feedback to the State along with the peer notes.
 More information about the Department’s work on standards and assessment systems can be found here.